Places to Meet Dolphins in Florida

 14. Orlando: SeaWorld Adventure Park

-It starts with engaging shows where you get all wet if you’re sitting in the Splash Zone.
-From there, experiences with dolphin grow more intimate by the minute.
+Seaworld offers engaging shows where you get all wet if you’re sitting in the Splash Zone -- and from there, experiences with dolphin grow more intimate by the minute.
 Visit the Dolphin Nursery to learn how mom and calf interact.
 Sign up for the Dolphin Up-Close Tour, a walking tour experience they’ll be immediately texting their friends back home about.
 At SeaWorld’s waterpark, Aquatica, two awesome, enclosed tube slides send you speeding through a lively lagoon filled with playful, black-and-white Commerson’s dolphin.

 15. Orlando: Discovery Cove